LINCOLN COUNTY OBITUARIES

 of Seattle

 Mesdames H. A. P. Myers and John Inkster, Jr., were called last week to Seattle on account of the illness of their father, Lewis J. Brace, who was suffering from a stroke of paralysis.
 He died Friday, March 30.
 He was born in Goderich, Ontario in 1836.
 The deceased was one of the pioneers of Lincoln County, having settled in Lord’s Valley about 25 years ago.
 He retired from farming and moved to Seattle where a son resides.
 Mrs. Margaret Morgan of Seattle and Mrs. Gard Ewing of Spokane, are also daughters of Mr. Brace.
 H A P Myers left Saturday to be in attendance at the funeral.
-J. S. Brace, Harry Brace, Mrs. S. H. Morgan, Mrs. M. E.curry, Mrs. B. Gard Ewing, Mrs. John Inkster Jr. and Mrs. H. A. P. Myers are the 7 children that survive.—Davenport Tribune (Citizen & LCT)
+J. S. Brace, Harry Brace, Mrs. S. H. Morgan, Mrs. M. E. Curry, Mrs. B. Gard Ewing, Mrs. John Inkster Jr. and Mrs. H. A. P. Myers are the 7 children that survive.—Davenport Tribune (Citizen & LCT)

 -